Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 Limping on the front leg

-A dog with a limp on the front leg will raise her head whenever they try to walk on the affected leg.
-The dog also will arch her back and take shorter strides with its hind legs.
+A dog with a limp on the front leg raises its head whenever it tries to walk on the affected leg.
+The dog also arches its back and takes shorter strides with its hind legs.

 Forelimb lameness is often caused by: